 The modules and the associated learning will allow you to develop into a thoughtful and knowledgeable practitioner as well as an an independent learner.

 This module will allow you to develop your research skills in critically appraising evidence using a team based learning approach.
-You'll gain the the knowledge and skills required to effectively engage with evidential literature, evaluate the quality of its evidence, apply concepts to theoretical contexts (particularly to the year three dissertation and to practice contexts) and facilitate the use of evidence to support problem solving and decision making through effective team working.
+You'll gain the knowledge and skills required to effectively engage with evidential literature, evaluate the quality of its evidence, apply concepts to theoretical contexts (particularly to the your dissertation and to practice contexts) and facilitate the use of evidence to support problem solving and decision making through effective team working.

-You'll plan, carry out and evaluate a project and critically discuss the learning gained, as well as the outcomes of the project for your area of practice.
+You'll plan, carry out and evaluate the project and critically discuss the learning gained, as well as the outcomes of the project for your area of practice.
 The focus of the project is negotiated with your tutor and your employer (or equivalent) and can be related to individual or team practice development and/or wider organisational development aims.

 The module will provide an opportunity for learning to be achieved in the work context whilst facilitating strategic development within the work place for the mutual benefit of both the employer and employee.

 This module will develop your understanding of the complex nature of delivering veterinary care, with reference to the key legal, professional and ethical frameworks that exist.
 You'll be introduced to such frameworks and enhance your understanding and application of knowledge to your own field of practice.
 There will be an opportunity to engage in discussion with other RVNs to develop strong links between theory and practice.

 This module aims to synthesise your learning, providing an opportunity for you to study independently and investigate a topic in depth.
 It fosters academic curiosity, an inquiry based approach, and the employment and application of research skills thus facilitating the development of a higher level of theorising.
 You will select a topic of personal interest you wish to study further and will manage your own learning during this module, with the support of an allocated supervisor for this period of independent study.